 At first, it’s easy to feel hungry all the time, so if you’re struggling with this, try drinking more water throughout the day.
 It will fill you up without feeling too full for snacking on fruit or nuts between meals.

 Certain foods are also very beneficial for starting the paleo diet because they help break food cravings quickly!
 Apples, carrots, cucumbers, and celery are great for snacking or adding to prepared dishes.
-Coconut milk is also a good source of healthy fat, so it’s something you can have if you need extra energy (9).
+Coconut milk may also be a good source of healthy fat, so it’s something you can have if you need extra energy (9).

 Paleo Diet 7-Day Meal Plan: The Bottom Line